-- 3. Discuss possible "rankings" of the metals with respect to their physical properties.
-Which metal appears to be the shiniest?
-Softest (or hardest)? - 4.
-Use forceps or tongs to quickly transfer one piece of sodium metal to water in its respective labeled (Na) beaker.
-Have students make detailed observations of the resulting chemical reaction and record all observations on the worksheet.
+- 4. Use forceps or tongs to quickly transfer one piece of sodium metal to water in its labeled (Na) beaker.
+Have students make detailed observations of the resulting chemical reaction, and record all observations on the worksheet.
 Sodium metal, which initially floats on the surface, immediately begins to "hiss and sizzle" on the water surface and appears to melt.
-Popping sounds are heard and the metal begins to bounce around and finally disappear.
+Popping sounds are heard, and the metal begins to bounce around and finally disappear.
 A smoky gas forms and ignites the metal on the surface of the water.
 Sparks may be seen where the metal ignites. - 5.
-Repeat step 4 using lithium metal in its respective (Li) beaker.
+Repeat step 4 using lithium metal in its labeled (Li) beaker.
 As observations are made, ask students to compare the rate and intensity of the reaction versus that of sodium.
 Record all observations on the worksheet. - 6.
-Repeat step 4 twice more, using calcium and magnesium, respectively.
-Compare the activity of each metal against the previous metal and against sodium as a reference metal.
-Record all observations - 7.
 Refer to the observations to rank the metals in order of their reactivity.
 Which metal is most active?
 Least active?
-Answer Questions #1 and #2 on the worksheet. - 8.
-Refer to Question #3 on the worksheet.
-Based on class discussion, draw arrows to indicate the directions in which metal activity increases across a row and within a column in the periodic table, as shown below.

-- 9. Ask students to predict the activity of potassium metal based on the observed periodic trend in the activity of metals (Answer Question #4 on the worksheet).
-Discuss the extreme reactivity of potassium metal (and why it was not used in this demonstration). - 10.
-After the metals have reacted (with the exception of magnesium, which does not react under these conditions), add 5 drops of phenolphthalein solution to the mixture in each beaker. - 11.
-Observe the color change(s) and discuss what a color change indicates.
-What types of solutions exhibit this color change?
+Answer Questions 1 and 2 on the worksheet. - 7.
+Ask students to predict the activity of potassium metal based on the observed periodic trend in the activity of metals (Question 4 on the worksheet).
+Discuss the extreme reactivity of potassium metal (and why it was not used in this demonstration). - 8.
+After the metals have reacted, add 5 drops of phenolphthalein solution to the mixtures in each beaker. - 9.
+Observe the color change(s), and discuss what a color change indicates.
+What types of solutions exhibit these color changes?
 Discuss the possible identity of the product(s).
-(See the Discussion section.) - 12.
-Write balanced chemical equations for the reactions of the metals with water (Question #5).
-Discuss the evidence for the formation of both hydrogen gas and metal hydroxides. - 13.
-(Optional) Have students write a paragraph describing in words the physical and chemical properties of one of the metals.
+(See the Discussion section.) - 10.
+Write balanced chemical equations for the reactions of the metals with water (Question 5).
+Discuss the evidence for the formation of both hydrogen gas and metal hydroxides. - 11.
+(Optional) Have students write a paragraph describing the physical and chemical properties of one of the metals.
 Instruct students to include as much descriptive detail as possible.
-An example is given below.
+An example follows.

 "Sodium is a soft, silver-white solid.
-Upon exposure to air it gradually develops a white oxide coating.
+Upon exposure to air, it gradually develops a white oxide coating.
 It can be cut with a knife.
 It is less dense than water and reacts spontaneously and vigorously on contact with water.
-The metal piece appears to pop or sizzle on the surface and a smoky white gas forms.
+The metal piece appears to pop or sizzle on the surface, and a smoky white gas forms.
 The metal may ignite on the surface of the water in the vicinity of the smoke.
 The products are hydrogen gas and sodium hydroxide.
 The hydrogen gas that is formed 'pops' and briefly ignites.
 Sodium hydroxide makes the solution basic (red) to phenolphthalein indicator."